avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 uses the HTML `<details>` tag to optionally allow viewing the full description of the task.
 This design is similar to a web news site with a listing of headlines that enables clicking to access details.
-The advantage of this scheme is that most HR departments do not allow their readers to contact the candidate for further details without first having an official interview which is a major process.
-This scheme short circuits this dilemna to the advantage of both the reader and the candidate.
+The advantage of this scheme is that most HR departments do not allow their readers to contact the candidate for further details without first having an official interview which is a major formal process.
+My scheme short circuits this dilemna to the advantage of both the reader and the candidate.
 For my source code see:
 [https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv](https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv).

 </details>